secureCodeBox/documentation/blog/2020-09-08-blinmaker.md

 ### Computing Blin Amount

-If you say you want to make some Blins right now, then here you go, a Blinmaker ready to use.
+If you say you want to make some Blini right now, then here you go, a Blinmaker ready to use.

 :::note Did you know
 With this live editor you can change the blinmaker to use e.g. imperial units, if you're a western spy.